matter-labs/hardhat-zksync/examples/deploy-example/README.md

-# zkSync Era deploy environment example
+# ZKsync Era deploy environment example

-This project demonstrates how to compile and deploy your contracts in zkSync Era using the Hardhat plugins.
+This project demonstrates how to compile and deploy your contracts in ZKsync Era using the Hardhat plugins.

 ## Prerequisites